PaperMC/docs/src/content/docs/paper/dev/api/entity-api/mob-goals.md

 description: A guide to the mob goal API.
 ---

-The Mob Goal API is a way of controlling the behaviour of mobs in Minecraft.
+The Mob Goal API is a way of controlling the behavior of mobs in Minecraft.
 It allows you to set a goal for a mob to perform, such as attacking a player, or moving to a location.
 It also allows you to create your own custom goals.

 ## Registering a Goal on an Entity